-4. An incarnation Originally the sec-ond, not the third person of the Trinity.
+4. An incarnation of the Holy Ghost.
+Originally the second, not the third person of the Trinity.
 But the Christian Trinity was not invented (incomplete even at that) until 325 years after his birth at the first council of Nice.
-The Holy Ghost had always been feminine, and Jesus is made to address the Holy Ghost as his "Mother" in every Gnostic Gospel.
-The completed dogma of the Trinity was not made until 385.
-A. D. at the Council of Constantinople.
+The Holy Ghost had always been feminine, and Jesus is made to address the Holy Ghost as his "Mother" in every Gnostic Gospel The completed dogma of the Trinity was not made until 385.
+A.D. at the Council of Constantinople.

 5. Chrisna is persecuted by King Kansa, Tyrant of Madura, but miraculously escapes.
-The King, in hope of destroying the child, has thousands of male innocents slaughtered. ("Innocents" and "Infants"= initiates or the "once more reborn.")
+The King, in hope of destroying the child. has thousands of male innocents slaughtered. ("Innocents" and "Infants "= initiates or the "once more reborn.")

-5. The Egyptians (and Babylonians) do not recount a slaughter of the innocents, 5.
-Jesus is perse-cuted by Herod, King of Judea but escapes into Egypt under conduct of an angel.
+5. The Egyptians (and Babylonians) do not recount a slaughter of the innocents.

+5. Jesus is persecuted by Herod.
+King of Judea but escapes into Egypt under conduct of an angel.
 To assure his slaughter Herod orders a massacre of innocents, and (it is said) 40,000 were slain.
-About 100 B, C, there is a legend that Alex-ander Janneus of Lydia, persecuted and slaughtered many hundreds of "Infants," i. e., the
+About 100 B.C. there is a legend that Alex-ander Janneus of Lydia, persecuted and slaughtered many hundreds of "Infants," i. c., the

-6. Chrisna's mother was Devaki or Devanagi, an immacu-late Virgin (but who had given birth to eight sons before Chrisna).
+6. Chrisna's mother was Devaki or De- late Virgin Nout or vanagi, an immacu- Neith, was the Virgin (but late who had given birth to eight sons before Chrisna).

-6. The Immaculate Virgin Nout or Neith, was the mother of Osiris.
-(De Mirville, a Catholic authority "Archæology of the Virgin Mother," p.
+6. The Immacumother of Osiris.
+(De Mirville, a Catholic authority "Archaeology of the Virgin Mother," p.
 JI7.)

-7. Chrisna is endowed with beauty, omniscience, and omnipotence from birth, produces miracles, cures the lame and blind, and casts out demons. washes the feet of the Brahmans, and descending to the lowest regions (hell!) liberates the dead and returns to the paradise of Vishnu.
+7. Chrisna is endowed with beauty, omniscience, and omnipotence from birth, produces mir- force of the uniacles, cures the verse.
+He is selflame and blind. and casts out demons. washes the feet of the Brahmans, and descending to the lowest regions (hell!) liberates the dead and returns to the paradise of Vishnu.
 Chrisna was the God Vishnu in human form.